ioBroker/ioBroker.sayit/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (@GermanBluefox) Added the button "Test text generation" to the "Engine" tab, so the selected engine can be tested with an own text
+* (@GermanBluefox) Test generations do not overwrite the cached files anymore
 * (@GermanBluefox) Adapter requires node.js >= 22 and js-controller >= 6.0.11 now
 * (@GermanBluefox) Older changelog entries were moved to CHANGELOG_OLD.md
 * (@GermanBluefox) Updated the dependabot and auto-merge configuration